I think it was raining and I think it was cold.

 the other kids weren’t.

-All around the playground, first, second and third graders, started to pick up on the absence and searched for its cause.
+All around the playground, first, second and third graders, started to pick up on the absence and searched for the cause.

-they poured into the field and thickened the circle around him.
+Quietly they poured into the field and thickened the circle.

 They all had came to see Miguel Portela.